 The memorial table at your service is important as it represents the unique life and personality of your loved one.
 You can display photographs, personal items, mementos and keepsakes.
 These items provide a tangible connection to the person and help to bring their story to life during the service.
 We've had memorial tables that have included sporting memorabilia, cook books, war medals, favourite records and everything in between.

-A memorial is similar to a traditional funeral service, it simply happens after the cremation.
+A memorial is similar to a traditional funeral service, it simply happens separate to the cremation without your loved one's presence in their coffin.
 This gives you, and us, the time and the space to arrange a service that best reflects your loved one.
-Using beautifully presented ashes as the centrepiece of the event, like the coffin is for a traditional funeral, we’ll arrange a memorial service at one of our curated venues, led by one of our professional funeral celebrants, and it’ll include flowers, memorial stationery, slideshow and music - all curated in a way that best celebrates the life that was lived.
+Some families choose to have beautifully presented ashes as the centrepiece of the event, like the coffin is for a traditional funeral.

 You can see this option as Bare Memorial when you can get an instant quote here.